silexjs/silex/README.md

 Silex
 =====

-The Node micro-framework based on the Express.
+The Node framework based on the Symfony 2.

 Coming soon...